Soke of Peterborough County Council

-Soke of Peterborough County Council was the county council of Soke of Peterborough in the east of England.
+Soke of Peterborough County Council was the county council of the Soke of Peterborough, a self-governing division within the historic county of Northamptonshire.

 It came into its powers on 1 April 1889 and was abolished on 1 April 1965.
 The county council was based at County Offices, Peterborough.
 It was amalgamated with Huntingdonshire County Council to form Huntingdon and Peterborough County Council in 1965.